valancej/documentation/_general/integrations/gemnasium.md

 You will need to add your `GEMNASIUM_TOKEN` value to the [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) that you  encrypt and include in your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).

 There are other options to configure your `.gemnasium.yml` file that you can set in your [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}), as well.
-[See their documentation](https://github.com/gemnasium/toolbelt) for a full list.
+[See the Gemnasium documentation](https://github.com/gemnasium/toolbelt) for a full list.

 ### Installing The CLI